koenrane/KR-new-site/content/import/human-values-and-biases-are-inaccessible-to-the-genome.md

 - Detects whether you’re thinking about your family,
 - Detects whether you’re thinking about goals, and makes you [conflate terminal and instrumental goals](https://www.readthesequences.com/Terminal-Values-And-Instrumental-Values),
 - Detects and then navigates ontological shifts,
-  - E.g. Suppose you learn that animals are made out of cells.
-I infer that the genome cannot detect that you are expanding your ontology, and then execute some genetically hard-coded algorithm which helps you do that successfully.
+  - An example: Suppose you learn that animals are made out of cells.
+I infer that the genome cannot: (1) detect that you are expanding your ontology and then (2) execute some genetically hard-coded algorithm which helps you do that successfully.

 - Detects when you’re thinking about wireheading yourself or manipulating your reward signals,
 - Detects when you’re thinking about reality versus non-reality (like a simulation or fictional world), or